Controlling keywords and their positions in text generation: Experiment

 \subsection{Case study}

-To better understand how the model behaved, we show generated examples in Table~\ref{tab:keyword_position_example1}.
-We can control the keyword and their positions, although cases exist in which the position of a keyword deviates slightly from the target position.
-We also see that by giving different positions for the keywords, we can generate several valid texts with different characteristics.
-For example, placing the keyword ``true miracle dog'' at the 0\% position generates a text that draws the reader's attention with a eye-catching keyword at the beginning of the text.
+To better understand how the proposed model behaved, representative examples of generated texts are shown in Table~\ref{tab:keyword_position_example1} and Table~\ref{tab:keyword_position_example2}~\footnote{A source document of summarization, gold texts, and additional examples of generated texts are given in Appendix~\ref{sec:samples_append}.}.
+In these examples, the keywords and their positions were controlled, although in some examples, the position of the keyword deviates slightly from the target position.
+It is clear from the table that by assigning different positions for the keywords, it was possible to generate several valid texts with different characteristics.
+For example, in the example in Table~\ref{tab:keyword_position_example1}, placing the keyword ``true miracle dog'' at the 0\% position generates a text that draws the reader's attention with an eye-catching keyword at the beginning of the text.
 In contrast, placing that keyword at the 90\% position generates a narrative-style text that describes events in chronological order.
-We also see that even when multiple keywords are given, the order of the keywords can be adjusted by controlling the position of each keyword.
+It is also clear that even when multiple keywords are given, the order of the keywords can be adjusted by controlling the position of each keyword.

-We also show some error cases.
-When a keyword position near the end of the text is specified, the instruction is often ignored and the keyword is placed in a completely different position or not included in the text.
+We also show some cases in which the proposed model produced errors.
+When a keyword position near the end of the text is specified, the instruction is often ignored, and the keyword is placed in a completely different position or not included in the text.
 As can be seen from the results in Table~\ref{tab:position_control_detail_result}, the model tends to be poor at placing keywords at the back of the text.

-One reason may be that the closer to the end of the text, the more inappropriate the context may be generated for keyword inclusion.
-We leave a more detailed analysis for future work.
-We show additional generated examples in Appendix~\ref{sec:samples_append}.
+When comparing the generated text of the summarization task with that of the story generation task, we observed that each of the specified keywords is usually used only once in the generated text of the summarization task, while each of the specified keywords is sometimes used multiple times in the generated text of the story generation task.
+This may be because the story generation task requires the model to generate text content conditionally only on the specified keywords, causing the model to become overly dependent on them.